githubnext/blocks/README.md

 ## What is a Block?

-Our experiment looks similar to the current github.com ui, but introduces the concept of a Block: a different way to view or interact with a file or folder.
+Our experiment looks similar to the current github.com UI, but introduces the concept of a Block: a different way to view or interact with a file or folder.

 Technically, a Block is React component that receives specific props and renders a view of them.
 There are two types of blocks: